Patrick J. McDonough Director of the Business Law Practicum

 - JD, Loyola Law School, Los Angeles, summa cum laude

 - Developments Editor, Loyola of Los Angeles Law Review

-As Patrick J. McDonough Director of the Business Law Practicum, Shannon Treviño teaches Business Planning I: Financing the Start-Up and Venture Capital Financing, is the Faculty Advisor for the Corporate Law and the Law & Entrepreneurship Concentrations, leads the Transactional Negotiation Team and serves as a liaison between alumni, practitioners and students to foster externship, mentoring and networking opportunities.
+As Patrick J. McDonough Director of the Business Law Practicum, Shannon Treviño teaches Business and Venture Capital Financing, is the Faculty Advisor for the Corporate and Entrepreneurship Concentrations, coaches the Transactional Negotiation Team and serves as a liaison between alumni, practitioners and students to foster externship, mentoring and networking opportunities.